-Don't let your remote monitoring project turn into a nightmare - contact the remote monitoring experts at DPS Telecom for a free consultation.
-They'll answer your questions, help you design a monitoring solution for your network, or even provide you with a free ROI analysis.
+You're serious about protecting your network up-time (and your bottom line).
+Don't let your remote monitoring project turn into a nightmare - contact us at DPS Telecom for a free consultation.
+We'll answer your questions and help you design a monitoring solution for your network.

 No other network on the planet is exactly like yours.
 We manufacture hundreds of product variations per year that are customized to our clients' exact spec, all while providing training, tech support, and upgrade availability.